-Where a facility is designed for staff or patients with special needs, some deviation from these Standards may be appropriate.
-In such circumstances, it is recommended that designers seek advice from specialist Ergonomics experts or OSH officers.
+Where a facility is designed for staff or patients with special needs, some deviation from these standards may be appropriate.
+In such circumstances, it is recommended that designers seek advice from specialist ergonomics experts or OH&S officers.

-2.2 Disabled Access
+Disabled Access

-Other mandatory Standards for Accessibility and Barrier Free design cover the subject of access for people with disabilities.
-Particular attention is given to access ways and circulation and consistent linkages suitable for use by people who use wheelchairs and facilities for people with ambulatory disabilities and for people with sensory disabilities.
-These Guidelines will not duplicate those requirements.
+The Australian Standard AS 1428 - Design for access and mobility parts 1, 2, 3 & 4 cover the issues of access for people with disabilities.
+Particular attention is given to accessways and circulation and consistent linkages suitable for use by people who use wheelchairs and facilities for people with ambulatory disabilities and for people with sensory disabilities.